decheine/decheine-site/docs/index.md

 My interests include particle astrophysics, specifically neutrino physics pursuing study of neutrino oscillations, high energy physics, and dark matter.
 Outside of physics I love to code fun side projects and build things.
 See below for some of my research.
 I also have an interest in graphic design and try to consider good design principles as much as I can when designing two mobile apps and a website I'm working on.

+I'm currently applying to graduate school, so you're reading this from a link you found in my CV, hello!

+I will add more things to this website overtime.

 <br clear="left"/>

 ## Contact Info